For many voters in Poland, economic growth is not enough

 Average monthly wages in the corporate sector may be just under 1,000 euros but about two thirds of Polish employees earn less than that, according to 2012 data, the latest available.

-Mieczyslaw Cierpisz, a construction worker from Brzeziny, one of the biggest Polish tailoring centers in the 19th century, said Poland needed a change of government after eight years.
+Mieczyslaw Cierpisz, a construction worker from Brzeziny, one of the biggest Polish tailoring centres in the 19th century, said Poland needed a change of government after eight years.

 “We don’t believe things will improve,” he said.
 “Brzeziny used to be famous for its tailors, there used to be many places to work.
 There are none now.
 Tailors are working under the table, people are picking garbage.”